ocean-tracking-network/2025-mrf-ecr-workshop/_episodes/02-ssf.md

 The workshop focuses on step selection functions (SSFs) and uses GPS data, but the principles will be applicable to anyone with acoustic positioning data.
 The workshop will cover an extension to formulating and fitting SSFs as generalized addition models, including non-linear and random effects, using the `mgcv` R package.

-The Zip archive containing both data and code for the SSF workshop can be found at [this link](/Resources/SSF_data_and_code.zip).
+The Github repository for this workshop is at [this link](https://github.com/NJKlappstein/OTN2025_SSF).